10:00am – 12:00pm

 Frosty – Celsius Drop

-Here it is, highly honed and happening for YOU.
-On his weekly Celsius Drop show, dublab co-founder Frosty guides you through an exploration of the vast Future Roots music spectrum.
-Tune-in to grasp your destiny.
+Each week dublab co-founder Frosty guides you through an exploration of the vast Future Roots music spectrum on Celsius Drop.
+Tune-in to reach those outer realms.

 12:00pm – 2:00pm

 “Dying Songs” focuses on melancholic electronic music but isn’t limited to that.
 Sometimes it gets dark, sometimes I try to mix techno awkwardly, sometimes i get nostalgic… I like stuff that’s dreamy, ghostly, pretty and sad.
 I’ll try out new productions of my own, as well.
 I’m keeping it pretty open and we’ll see how it evolves.” – Jimmy Tamborello

 Jimi Hey doesn’t want to break you out of jail.
 He wants to put you inside colorful bars.
 Click play to unlock the secrets within the sonic solitude of this prismatic prison.
 Rainbow Jail airs every second Thursday from 4-6pm PST on dublab.

 6:00pm – 8:00pm